ITfoxtec/FoxIDs/docs/deployment-azure.md

 [Deploy to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FITfoxtec%2FFoxIDs%2Fmaster%2Fazuredeploy.json)

-> You can do a [small deployment to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FITfoxtec%2FFoxIDs%2Fmaster%2Fazuredeploy-small.json) with low resource consumption at an Azure price of around €100 to €140.
+> You can do a [small deployment to Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FITfoxtec%2FFoxIDs%2Fmaster%2Fazuredeploy-small.json) with low resource consumption at an Azure price of around €80 to €100 per month.

 The Azure container deployment include: